musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 ## Things you should know before we write some code

 **Go is a compiled programming language**.
-This means that, to run your program, you first need to compile it using the `go` executable.
+This means that to run your program you first need to compile it using the `go` executable.

 Go source files have the `.go` extension.
 So, to compile a file: